-If you’re wondering what an effective advertising agency account executive does all day in a successful agency management system — you’ve come to the right place.
-At AMI, we’ve trained hundreds of account execs, helping them understand their role with their clients and within the agency.
+If you’re wondering what does an account executive do all day in a successful agency management system — you’ve come to the right place.
+At Agency Management Institute (AMI), we’ve trained hundreds of account executives, helping them understand their role with their clients and within the agency.

 To be able to perform the myriad of account executive tasks, a person must have proven or quickly demonstrable analytical, organizing, leadership, interpersonal, and oral and written communications skills, plus a solid understanding of marketing and advertising.

-Oh yeah…and your account executives need to understand how businesses work and make money.
+Oh yeah…and your account executives need to understand how your agency works and how your agency makes money.

-Here’s a quick overview of what I think an Account Executive should do all day in an agency management system:
+Here’s a quick overview of what I think an Account Executive should do in within an agency management system:

-- Understand their clients’ business goals and help them get there
+- Understand each client’s business goals and help them get there

 - Manage and strengthen (not merely maintain) client relationships